Yamaha DGX-660 vs Yamaha P-115: What Should You Buy?

 This digital piano weighs about 46 lbs.

-And before we break down the P-115, take a quick moment to view some of the best selling digital pianos currently available on Amazon:
+And before we break down the P-115, take a quick moment to view some of the best selling digital pianos currently available online:

 Breaking Down the P-115